Charge It to My Neighbor: A Relay Attack on ISO 15118 Plug and Charge Payment: Plug and Charge Relay Vulnerability

-After the vehicle has selected contract payment and transmitted its contract certificate, the charging station generates a unique challenge for the vehicle to sign using its contract private key.
-Assuming the charging station uses a good random number generator and generates a new challenge for each charging session, this technique effectively prevents replay attacks.
+As described in Section \ref{sec:plugandcharge}, ISO 15118 supports contract-based payment, also known as plug and charge.
+With this method, the vehicle transmits its contract certificate to the charging station, which responds with a random challenge.
+The vehicle then signs this challenge using the private key belonging to the contract certificate, proving ownership.
+Assuming the charging station uses a good random number generator and generates a new challenge for each session, this technique effectively prevents replay attacks.
 However, the shortcoming with the current mechanism defined by ISO 15118 is the absence of any identifying credential of the charging station for the vehicle to check.
-Thus, while the challenge prevents replay attacks, it does not effectively prevent relay attacks.
+The vehicle does not include any additional information in the signed data, such as the current timestamp or information about the charging station it is connected to.
+Thus, while the challenge prevents replay attacks, it does not effectively prevent relay attacks. \changedtext{While Szak\'aly et al.\ \cite{szakaly_current_2025} already discussed the underlying TLS identification shortcomings that enable this attack, to the best of our knowledge, the plug and charge relay attack itself has not been previously described or implemented}. \todo{[R13C] Section 5 describes the underlying issue in the TLS design that enables a relay attack against PnC, but it does not reference prior work that has already discussed this issue [21].
+While previous work has not implemented the attack, it should nevertheless be acknowledged.
+The same applies to Section 7.1, which proposes adding geo-coordinates to TLS certificates.
+This has already been proposed by Szakaly et al. [21].} \todoanswer{Added explicit acknowledgment of Szak\'aly et al.\ for discussing the underlying TLS issue.
+The same reference was also added to Section 7.1 for the geo-coordinates proposal.}